CLIUtils/CLI11/README.md

 -   `.ignore_underscore()`: Ignore any underscores in the subcommand name.
 Inherited by added subcommands, so is usually used on the main `App`.
 -   `.allow_windows_style_options()`: Allow command line options to be parsed in the form of `/s /long /file:file_name.ext`  This option does not change how options are specified in the `add_option` calls or the ability to process options in the form of `-s --long --file=file_name.ext`.
 -   `.fallthrough()`: Allow extra unmatched options and positionals to "fall through" and be matched on a parent command.
 Subcommands always are allowed to fall through.
+-   `.configurable()`: 🚧 Allow the subcommand to be triggered from a configuration file.
 -   `.disable()`: 🆕 Specify that the subcommand is disabled, if given with a bool value it will enable or disable the subcommand or option group.
 -   `.disabled_by_default()`: 🆕 Specify that at the start of parsing the subcommand/option_group should be disabled.
 This is useful for allowing some Subcommands to trigger others.
 -   `.enabled_by_default()`: 🆕 Specify that at the start of each parse the subcommand/option_group should be enabled.
 This is useful for allowing some Subcommands to disable others.